Mighty-Moo/Bouncing-Ball/README.md

 ## Using

 Download the Bouning-Ball .exec (executable file).
-When downloaded, double click the file.
+When downloaded, extract the contents of the .zip file the double click the file.

 ## Authors